Amzani/apidesk-sdk-test-def/docs/models/components/updateactivityrequeststatus.md

 # UpdateActivityRequestStatus

-The current status of the attendee in relation to the activity, such as confirmed, tentative, or declined.
-This optional field helps track the attendee's participation status, aiding in the management and coordination of the activity within the CRM.
-Ensure the status is a valid string reflecting the attendee's current state.
+The current status of the attendee in relation to the activity, such as 'confirmed', 'tentative', or 'cancelled'.
+This field helps track the attendee's participation status and is important for planning and resource allocation.
+Ensure the status accurately reflects the attendee's commitment to the activity.

 ## Example Usage